2022 ISGT NA Call for Panels

 Decarbonized, Democratized, Decentralized

-The thirteenth Conference on Innovative Smart Grid Technologies (ISGT 2022), North America, sponsored by the IEEE Power & Energy Society (PES), will be held on February 21 –24, 2022 with the theme “Moving to a 3D Energy Landscape”.
-The Organizing Committee is still deciding on the conference format – virtual, face-to-face, or hybrid – and will make that decision as soon as possible.
+The thirteenth Conference on Innovative Smart Grid Technologies (ISGT 2022), North America, sponsored by the IEEE Power & Energy Society (PES), will be held in Washington, D.C., on February 21 –24, 2022 with the theme “Moving to a 3D Energy Landscape”.

 ISGT 2022 is a forum to discuss the latest issues, trends, and emerging and innovative technologies for the future decarbonized, democratized, and decentralized, or 3-D, grid.
 The electric power system as we know it is undergoing a fundamental transformation in the face of dramatic increase in deployments of renewable and Distributed Energy Resources (DERs) and the emergence of new business and operating concepts and services.
 These changes are driven primarily by environment friendly new technologies and regulations, increasing grid democratization opening up the grid to broad active participation, and new information technologies and analytical tools for decentralized decision and control.